 The relationship between abdominal obesity and stroke is long established, particularly where other conditions are also present, such as diabetes, high blood pressure and high cholesterol.
 But there are different opinions as to why the risk is increased in overweight people.

 Some studies suggest BMI alone is not a good indicator for stroke risk.
 Instead, researchers claim excess stomach weight may be a stronger predictor (2).
-A waist measurement of over 40 inches in men and over 35 inches in women is classed as abdominal obesity (5).
+A waist measurement of over 40 inches in men and over 35 inches in women carries around four times higher risk of developing a stroke compared to people with average belly sizes (4).

 Why is waist-to-hip ratio (WHR) important?

 Your waist-to-hip ratio (WHR) essentially tells you if you are carrying excess weight around your stomach – and this directly relates to your stroke risk.
 Start by measuring your waist and the widest part of your hips; then divide the waist measurement by the hip measurement.
-Abdominal obesity is defined as a waist-to-hip ratio above 0.90 for men; and over 0.85 for women (3).
-For every 0.01 increase in WHR, your stroke risk increases by 5% (6).
+Abdominal obesity is defined by the World Health Organization as a waist-to-hip ratio above 0.90 for men; and over 0.85 for women.
+For every 0.01 increase in WHR, your stroke risk increases (5).

 How can I reduce my risk of stroke?

-Obesity is linked to stroke, regardless of age or other cardiovascular risk factors (7).
+Obesity is linked to stroke, regardless of age or other cardiovascular risk factors.
 Therefore, it makes sense that reducing your weight will reduce your chance of having a stroke.

-There are several ways you can reduce body fat, including introducing more exercise, lowering your salt intake, cutting down on alcohol and eating a healthy diet that’s low in saturated fat, and high in fruit and vegetables.
-A Swedish study showed a significant reduction in diabetes, heart attack and stroke when patients met more than 3 healthy lifestyle goals (8).
+There are several ways you can reduce body fat, including introducing more exercise, lowering your salt intake, cutting down on alcohol and eating a healthy diet that’s low in saturated fat, and high in fruit and vegetables (6).